Mao3Feng/DRRA-2/convolution/conv_54x54_1col/README.md

 ## About the asm: (54x54) * (3x3) = (52x52)

 The code has been fully optimized.
-It needs to upload the input file, or write the output file for 4 times, which contains 14, 14, 14, 10 loops of computation.
+It needs to upload the input file, or write the output file for 4 times.
+Each time contains 14, 14, 14, 10 loops of computation respectively.